JMiller7334/Portfolio-API-PHP/README.md

 # Portfolio-API-PHP
-Backend PHP I use on my VPS for sending emails.
-This project works alongside my Portfolio-API which acts as an entry point for this.
+Backend PHP I use with my portfolio website for sending emails.
+This project works alongside my Portfolio-API.

 ## Technologies Used:
 * PHP